A look at what apparently wasn't seen

 Not Exactly in the Bag

-On 12-1-63 we read another report about another roadblock.
+On 12-1-63 we read yet another report about the paper bag roadblock.
 The FBI still can't figure out how Oswald, or anyone, got the rifle used to kill Kennedy into the building.
-On 11-29, agent Vincent Drain followed up on Buell Frazier and his refusal to ID the paper bag found in the sniper's nest as the bag Oswald had brought to work.
-He talked to Dallas Police Captain Will Fritz, who confirmed that Frazier had told him on the day of the shooting that the bag he saw was "about two feet in length, and of brown paper."
+On 11-29, agent Vincent Drain followed up on agent Anderton's interview of Buell Frazier, in which Frazier mentioned that, oh yeah, he'd taken a lie detector test regarding his refusal to ID the bag.
+Drain talked to Dallas Police Captain Will Fritz, who confirmed that Frazier had told him on the day of the shooting that the bag he saw was "about two feet in length, and of brown paper."
 (CD7, p290).
-He talked to Dallas Detective R.D.
+Drain then talked to Dallas Detective R.D.
 Lewis, who confirmed that Frazier, while being given a polygraph test, "was shown what appeared to be a homemade brown heavy paper gun case."
 Lewis stated further that "Frazier said that it was possible this was the case, but he did not think it resembled it.
 He stated that the crinkly brown paper sack that Oswald had when he rode to work with him that morning was about two feet long."
 Detective Lewis also told Drain "that if this was not identical to the sack that was turned over to the Bureau, it is possible that Oswald may have thrown it away."
 (CD7, p291).
 Apparently, Lewis believed Frazier.